jpedrotc1/challenge-back/README.md

 ## Running the API with docker:

-It is necessary to have [Docker] installed in your machine in order to run the following scripts:
+It is necessary to have [Docker] installed in your machine in order to run the following commands:

 To start the API:
 ```sh